 Water authority unhappy with decision on wind-farm route

 Minister Hermans of Climate and Green Growth is sticking to her decision to route the cables from wind farms north of Schiermonnikoog under Schiermonnikoog, across the Wadden Sea to Kloosterburen.
-The water authority unhappy with this decision.
+The water authority is unhappy with this decision.

 Impact